As a brand owner, you’re always on the lookout for ways to elevate your online presence through various marketing efforts.

-Cleanly - otherwise known as ByNext - is a state-of-the-art laundry service app, aiming to take cleaning to the next level.
+Cleanly – otherwise known as ByNext – is a state-of-the-art laundry service app that aims to take cleaning to the next level.

 Although the company was already taking advantage of UGC through the power of video marketing, it began looking for a way to elevate the process of finding authentic, engaging, socially native, user-generated content along with its paid advertising campaigns.